Human Resource Management

 Dr. Erdogan's research interests focus on workplace relationships, including employer-employee, manager-employee, and peer-to-peer relationships.
 She investigates how organizations can establish effective relations with employees through recruitment, selection, onboarding, and day-to-day management practices, and how these relationships explain the level of engagement, well-being, effectiveness, and retention in the workplace.
 Her work has been published in journals including Academy of Management Journal, Journal of Applied Psychology, and Personnel Psychology.
 She served as an associate editor for Personnel Psychology and European Journal of Work and Organizational Psychology.
 She is currently serving on the editorial boards of Journal of Applied Psychology, Personnel Psychology, and Journal of Management, among others.
 Dr. Erdogan is a fellow of APS and SIOP.

-- Brady M. Firth, Ph.D., Assistant Professor of Management
+- Brady M. Firth, Ph.D., Assistant Professor

 Dr. Firth earned his Ph.D. in Organizational Behavior from the University of Maryland, and a Masters in Organizational Psychology from Michigan State University.
 His research focuses broadly on what enables individuals and teams to make effective adjustments to challenges at work.
 Research publications include articles in the Academy of Management Journal and the Journal of Applied Psychology.
 He also enjoys teaching and will be leading courses on HR management.